AkiSun/vue3-drag-zoom/README.md

 # Drag & Zoom toolkit for Vue 3

 ## Features
+- **Easy to use:** Out of the box Drag & Zoom components, make element draggable and scalable simply.
+- **Hooks and Directives:** Hooks in vue setup and Directives in vue template are supported.
+- **Type friendly:** Written in Typescript.

 ## Install
 ```bash
 npm i vue3-drag-zoom
 ```

 ## Usage
 ### components
 ```ts